 When you avoid simple accounting errors, you help your nonprofit organisation save time and money, build a stronger relationship of trust with donors, and give managers and board members the information they need to make strategic decisions.

 Ultimately, your goal is to carry out the organizational mission.
 Having sound accounting processes and procedures will help you achieve that goal.

-About Rubino & Company, Chartered - Washington, District of Columbia
+About Rubino & Company, Chartered - Washington DC

 Rubino & Company offers comprehensive accounting, tax, and financial services to organizations, individuals, and companies across the Washington, DC metropolitan area.

 View firm profile